Contact ME

 HOW I CREATE MY WORK

-I create my fine art prints using a mix of my own photography and illustration.
-My work can contain a few layers of photographic images and some can contain up to 800.
+I create my fine art prints using a mix of my own photography and illustration, some pieces may contain a few layers of photographic imagery and some can contain up to 800+.

 As I take all of the photos myself (bar the odd airplane which was a bit of a challenge) my work can take many months.